markusressel/telegram-click/README.md

           example='25')
 ```

+## Error handling

+**telegram-click** automatically handles errors when

+* an argument can not be parsed correctly
+* an invalid value is passed for an argument
+* too many arguments are passed

+In these cases the message of the internal exception is sent to the chat
+along with a help message for the failed command.

+**Note:**
+This error handling does not handle errors that occur in your handler
+function but only command argument related ones.

+# Limitations

+Currently the decorator expects a `classmethod` meaning the first
+parameter of it is the `self` parameter.
+This will probably be supported
+in a future release.

 # Contributing

 GitHub is for social coding: if you want to write code, I encourage contributions through pull requests from forks